Alluxio/alluxio/docs/en/Running-Hadoop-MapReduce-on-Alluxio.md

 Hadoop.
 For example using the S3A client to talk to S3 requires higher versions of several libraries included in Hadoop.
 You can resolve this conflict by enabling ufs delegation, `alluxio.user.ufs.delegation.enabled=true`, which delegates client operations to the under storage through Alluxio servers.
+See [Configuration Settings](Configuration-Settings.html) for how to modify the Alluxio configuration.
 Alternatively you can manually resolve the conflicts when generating the MapReduce classpath and/or jars, keeping only the highest versions of each dependency.

 # Running Hadoop wordcount with Alluxio Locally